PSYCHEDELIC REVOLUTION BEGINS IN PSYCHEDELIC EDUCATION

 We focus on personal experience, supervised hands-on practice, and self-knowledge through personal transformation

 We offer a hybrid residential-online three year curriculum, with an hour intensity of 1.200 hours.
 We emphasize in therapeutic models of transpersonal psychotherapy, knowledge and healing interventions from core shamanic lineages, and insights from modern psychedelic medicine research.
 The Psychedelic Therapy Training is a not-for-profit project from the ONCA Foundation.

 Half of the program (600 hours) is committed to our non-residential program led by leaders and pioneers in the psychedelic field.
-The other half is committed to experiential work in our intensives: dietas, initiations, and pilgrimages.
-Half of the intensives are focused on experiential transpersonal therapy, the other half take place in indigenous territories: Cofan reservations in the Amazon, a Bwiti village in Gabon. and Wirikuta the peyote pilgrimage site in Mexico.
+The other half is committed to experiential work in our intensives: therapy retreats, dietas, initiations, and pilgrimages.
+Half of the intensives are focused on experiential transpersonal therapy, the other half take place in indigenous territories: Cofan reservations in the Amazon, a Bwiti village in Africa, and Wirikuta the peyote pilgrimage site in Mexico.